EzeChinedumUchenna/production-deployment/runbook.md

 ## 2. Application Deployment (CI/CD)
 ### GitHub Actions Workflow
-Triggered on changes to /k8s or /security.
+Triggered on changes to /k8s or /security and /monitoring.
 Key pipeline steps:
 - Docker builds tagged with run number and latest
 - Image pushed to DockerHub
 - SSH into VM and deploy manifests with: